BIOP/qupath-general-scripts/README.md

 # Licensing

-All scripts here are probably too simple to copyright and release under a certain license, so unless explicitely specidied, they are considered Public Domain.
+All scripts here are probably too simple to copyright and release under a certain license, so unless explicitely specified, they are considered
+CC0, or public.
+We are happy to be thanked if you found the code useful :).